Photo: Andrzej Otrębski / Wikimedia Commons

 Best Hotels in Kraków: Wawel Castle, Jewish Quarter & Salt Mines (2026)

-Hotel Copernicus's 14th-century house on the Royal Road, Stary Hotel's 18th-century restored Renaissance palace, and Hotel Wentzl's Main Market Square panoramic suite — Poland's most beautifully preserved medieval city hotels in 2026.
+Hotel Copernicus's 14th-century house on the Royal Road, Stary Hotel's 18th-century restored Renaissance palace, and Hotel Wentzl's Main Market Square panoramic suite — hotels for Poland's best-preserved medieval city in 2026.

 Kraków: Central Europe’s Most Beautifully Preserved Medieval City